mumuki/mumuki-desktop/README.md

 # Mumuki Desktop

-This repository contains the scripts and assets needed to install a Desktop, Standalone version of Mumuki.
+This repository contains the scripts and assets needed to install a Desktop, Standalone version of Mumuki Platform.
 It runs inside a virtual machine, so [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) should be installed on the target machine.

 ## Creating the virtual machine